maxacode/instacraw/README.md

 3) Create file under Users folder with current date. -Adds on if run same day multiple times.
 4) No duplicates in master databse or user file.
 5) Gets all user's post URL's for all users in file.
-6) Logs most ERRORs to ErrorLOGS Folder to todays date file.
+6) Logs most ERRORs to ErrorLOGS Folder with date as file name.
+7) LogFile in current directory that gives overall status after a run.
+8) If Error occurs during link or like grabbing then it retries it several times until sucessfull.